aprs434/aprs434.github.io/README.md

 ## Reducing Power Consumption
 1. OLED displays have a limited life span and consume quite a bit of power.
 An OLED screen and its driver can be put to sleep when the tracker is idle.
 The same holds true for the LoRa radio module and the ESP32.
 This needs to be investigated.
 2. GPS modules are also power hogs.
 It may be conceivable to use the WLAN receiver aboard an ESP32 for localisation, whereby the three strongest WLAN SSIDs are transmitted to the i‑gate.
+The i‑gate would then guess the tracker location from a freely available "war‑driving" data service from the Internet.
+This is comparable to how Google Android smartphone localisation works.

 ## Messaging Pager